Hawaiian Pulled Pork

 Mix the shredded cabbage, lime juice, soy sauce/coconut aminos, green onions, pineapple* and sesame oil together in a large bowl.

-Slice Hawaiian Sweet Rolls/buns in half, top with pulled pork and pineapple slaw and serve.
+Slice Hawaiian Sweet Rolls or buns in half, top with pulled pork and pineapple slaw and serve.

 O-M-G, I cannot get enough of this Hawaiian Pulled Pork!!
-The flavors are insane, like totally different than you expect.
+The flavors are insane, totally different than you expect.
+It has become a family favorite, and my favorite recipe to serve on game days too!

 - I mixed my pineapple chunks with the red cabbage, and it turned my pineapple purple.
 If you are going for a perfect presentation, keep the pineapple separate or use green cabbage.